krishnasampath23/CSCI-596-Final-Project/README.md

   The program for running on cloud TPU is TPU_Flowers_Recognition.ipynb.
 Since initialization of TPU is different from GPU, we need to take additional steps for it.
 The flowers dataset is pre loaded in Google Cloud buckets (which is much faster than accessing google drive) which is a feature available.
 This code for using TPUs in Colab Notebooks can be found Google's official documentation.

   The images below show the total time taken for 12 epochs, first and second epoch of training.
+(Code for this is Plot_Flowers.ipynb)

   ![alt text](https://github.com/krishnasampath23/CSCI-596-Final-Project/blob/main/bar_plot_12_epochs.png?raw=true)